Online MBA in New Hampshire

-The program is 39 credits in length which includes 27 credits of core courses and nine credits of elective courses.
-Admissions is rolling and terms begin every seven weeks.
+The program is 39 credits in length, including 27 credits of core courses and nine credits of elective courses.
+Admissions are rolling, and terms begin every seven weeks.
 Students can work on their own schedule and complete the program in as little as one year.
 Classes are small, and specializations are offered in Healthcare Administration, Information Technology Management, or Marketing.
-The program is offered fully online, and campus visits are not required.
+The program is offered entirely online, and campus visits are not required.

 Please see above under “Rivier University – Campus MBA” for foundational coursework and more information.